sd2020spring/sd2020spring.github.io/_toolboxes/web-apps.md

     return render_template('index.html')
 ```

-Run `hello.py` once again and go to <http://127.0.0.1:5000/hello> and what appears on the page should resemble the html you just added.
+Run `hello.py` once again and go to <http://127.0.0.1:5000/hello>.
+What appears on the page should resemble the html you just added.

+To stop the server, hit `ctrl+c`.

 ## Rendering Pages with Variables